Rishabh672003/Neovim/lua/user/lualine-themes/README.md

 ![image](https://user-images.githubusercontent.com/53911515/169336597-c56d5a48-6467-43db-b73e-dabb735f4886.png)

 ##### i am working on the third one
-you can still use it but it doesn't looks any good
+this theme doesn't looks very you but you still can use it